a1k0n/a1k0n.github.io/_posts/2018-11-13-fast-line-following.md

 track the line's position relative to the car, and wheel encoders, brushless motor sensor feedback, and/or MEMS gyroscopes can help tremendously with this approach.

-I will cover measuring and tracking in detail in my next post.

 [^1]: Alain Micaelli, Claude Samson.
 Trajectory tracking for unicycle-type and two-steering-wheels mobile robots.
 [Research Report] RR-2097, INRIA.
 1993.